jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 These techniques take a layer and decompose it into several smaller layers.
 Although there will be more layers after the decomposition, the total number of floating point operations and weights will be smaller.
+Reported results are on the order of x8 for entire networks for tasks easier than image net, or x4 for specific layers inside imagenet.
+My experience was that with these decompositions I was able to get a speedup of between x2 and x4, depending on the accuracy drop I was willing to take.

 In [this blog post](https://jacobgil.github.io/deeplearning/pruning-deep-learning) I covered a technique called pruning for reducing the number of parameters in a model.
 Pruning requires making a forward pass (and sometimes a backward pass) on a dataset, and then ranks the neurons according to some criterion on the activations in the network.